sangmlee76/reading-notes/cloudrevisions.md

 3. For existing directory: `git clone <URL> <directory name>`
 + Note: accessing GitHub repo URL: `git remote -v`

+#
 ### ACP (add-commit-push) process:
 1. Add file: `git add <file name>` or `git add *` (for all files)
 + Note: checking on git status: `git status`
 2. Commit file: `git commit -m " <description of change>"` or `git commit -a` (for all files)
 3. Push file: `git push origin main`
 + Note: here, *origin* denotes server and *main* denotes client.
+#
 ### Flow diagrams:
-Following are some flow diagrams as visual aids.
+The following are some flow diagrams to be used as visual aids.

 ![Repository workflow](repos_structure.jpg)
 Fig 1.
 Repository structure